 Missing lateral incisors

 This patient's lateral incisors were congenitally missing.
-She had braces for 20 months to move the teeth into their correct positions, then the missing teeth were replaced with bonded "Maryland" bridges.
+She had braces for 20 months to move the teeth into their correct positions, then the missing teeth were replaced with bonded "Maryland" bridges by her general dentist.

 Underbite - Lower front teeth in front of upper teeth